Stay updated on Telegram with latest updates from Google Home/Assistant ecosystem.

 Screenshots created with the help of Google Assistant get rid of the bottom navigation buttons, along with any notification logos that you might have active on top of the display.
 For people who want to take screenshots quickly, with no button pushing required, this will certainly be the easiest way to achieve it.

-Google Assistant gets better touch support and richer visuals
+Google Assistant with touch support and richer visuals

 Just ask your Google Assistant for something on your phone, and then you can interact with images, sliders and buttons to get the help you need in a fraction of the time.